iigorpaiva/Sidia/README.md

 ## Notas/Dificuldades:

-- `I spent a lot of time figuring out why task 1 was not working fine, there was something wrong on the size of the string causing a problem into loop.
+- `I spent some time trying to figure out why task 1 was not working fine, there was something wrong on the size of the string causing a problem into loop.
 So I fixed and updated on this repository; #FIXED`
 - `So I had a short time to understand task 3.`